folio-org/raml-module-builder/README.md

 Meaning: password in plain text + secret key = encrypted password

 The RMB comes with an AES class that supports generating secret keys, encrypting and decrypting them, https://github.com/folio-org/raml-module-builder/blob/master/domain-models-runtime/src/main/java/org/folio/rest/security/AES.java

-Note the use of this class is optional.
+Note that the use of this class is optional.

 To work with an encrypted password the RMB exposes an API that can be used to set the secret key (stored only in memory).
 When creating the DB connection the RMB will check to see if the secret key has been set.
-If the secret key has been set the RMB will decrypt the password with the secret key, and use the decrypted password to connect to the DB with.
-Otherwise it will assume an un-encrypted password, and will connect using that password as is.
+If the secret key has been set, the RMB will decrypt the password with the secret key, and use the decrypted password to connect to the DB.
+Otherwise it will assume an un-encrypted password, and will connect using that password as-is.
 A module can also set the secret key via the static method `AES.setSecretKey(mykey)`

 The needed steps are: